 Every working person in this country ought to stand with the students in Quebec, every progressive, every radical, everyone interested in a Canada that is not merely a subsidiary of oil conglomerates.
 Do not allow the media and the political establishment to deceive you with calls of “extremism” and “violence”; do not allow footage of Police brutality to be sold to you as evidence of domestic terrorism.
-I’ve written on the subject before, so allow me merely to say this: to draw equivalence between the systemic violence of the state and capital on the one hand, and the global resistance to it on the other is as factually bankrupt an argument as it is morally repugnant.

 There’s hope for us yet but only if we look out for each other, if we defend each other, if we fight for each other.
 Solidarity means something: it means knowing who you’re with and what you’re against.

 La barricade ferme la rue mais ouvre la voie.